 Other rewards card benefits to consider

 When comparing rewards credit cards, the rewards program might be your main focus.
-It’s important, however, to look beyond rewards and consider any other benefits a card might have to offer.
+However, it’s important to look beyond rewards and consider any other features a card might have to offer.

-Some of the features and benefits you might find with a rewards card can include:
+The following are some of the features and benefits you might find with a rewards card:

 - Free checked bags